Making a record for local wildlife

 In 2020, Lancashire, Greater Manchester and Liverpool City Region all took part in global wildlife recording initiative, City Nature Challenge, and we were blown away by the results.

-Collectively in the North West we had:
+Collectively in the North West in 2020 we had:

 Wildlife records are a really important resource to conservation organisations and charities like our own.
 They help us build up a better picture of how a particular area or species is faring at a local level and how they might be responding to things like habitat loss or climate change.